by Steven J. Cary and Michael E. Toliver

 Cecropterus dobra (Evans 1952) Dobra Cloudywing (updated March 16, 2023)

 Description.
 Dobra Cloudywing is the first of a two-species complex whose members often fly together and are difficult to differentiate, especially from the upperside alone.
 Compared to Northern Cloudywing (below) Dobra is smaller, the pale tan/tawny ventral hindwing has densely-packed dark striations, and males lack a costal fold.
 Range and Habitat.
 Dobra Cloudywing occupies inland western Cordillera from Idaho south to New Mexico.
 Here it inhabits Canadian Zone and Hudsonian Zone grasslands usually 7500 to 10,500′, but sometimes higher (counties: Be,Ca,Ci,Co,Gr,LA,Li,Mo,Ot,RA,Sv,SJ,SM,SF,Ta).
 Life History.
 Larvae eat legumes (Fabaceae).
 Scott (1992) reported oviposition on Trifolium rusbyi and Vicia americana at Hopewell Lake, 9800′ (RA).Bailowitz and Brock (2022) reported oviposition on Lathyrus arizonicus in northern Arizona.
 Use of other legumes is possible.
 Flight.
 In southern NM, Adults fly from April 21 to July 5, mainly in June.
 In northern NM, adults fly from April 21 to August 16, mainly in June and July.
 Males defend hilltop perches.
 Both sexes go to nectar and water.
 Comments.
 This species complex recently underwent a DNA-driven taxonomic overhaul in which regional populations previously classified as subspecies were proposed as full species.
-Populations in northern New Mexico mountains, previously treated as Cecropterus (mexicana) nevada (Scudder 1872) now belong to C. dobra.
+Populations in northern New Mexico mountains, previously treated as Thorybes (mexicana) nevada (Scudder 1872) now belong to Cecropterus dobra.

 Cecropterus bathyllus (J. E. Smith, 1797) Southern Cloudywing (added July 31, 2022)

 Description.
 The Southern Cloudywing is as large as the Northern Cloudywing.
 It tends to be darker brown than the other similar species, and the white spots on the FW are larger.
 Those spots are aligned in a diagonal line, which distinguishes this critter from the Northern Cloudywing.
 The DHW fringes are whitish and unmarked.
 The VHW resembles the Northern Cloudywing.
 Males lack a costal fold.
 Range and habitat.
 This species is unreliably recorded from NM (10 mi.
 N. of Jemez Springs, 16-vii-1950, Sv, specimen in AMNH).
 However, the species has been recorded from SE CO, so it may eventually be reliably recorded from our state.
 It is primarily an eastern US species, particularly in the SE US.
 Life history.
 Larvae feed on various species of Fabaceae, including Trifolium, Lespedeza, Desmodium, and Astragalus.
 Flight.
 Our single report is from July, which is a typical time to find the species in most of its US range.
 In more northern areas, it has a single mid-summer brood, but in southern areas it may have as many as three broods per year (June – October).
 Comments.
 Observers in the eastern part of NM should be on the lookout for this species, especially along river courses.
+Formerly Thorybes bathyllus.

 Cecropterus rockiensis Grishin 2023 Rocky Mountains Cloudywing (updated February 20, 2024)